Introduction

 For large files over unreliable networks, consider compressing the payload before transfer to reduce exposure to interruptions.

-The deaddrop tool provides an anonymous, asynchronous store-and-forward mechanism using the DHT.
-It allows a sender to “leave” data on the network that a receiver can later “pickup” using a unique key, without requiring both parties to be online at the same time.
+The dd command provides an anonymous, asynchronous store-and-forward mechanism using the DHT.
+It allows a sender to “put” data on the network that a receiver can later “get” using a unique key, without requiring both parties to be online at the same time.

-Unlike the cp command, which establishes a direct peer-to-peer connection between a sender and receiver, deaddrop uses mutable DHT values to store data.
+Unlike the cp command, which establishes a direct peer-to-peer connection, dd uses DHT records to store data.
 This makes it ideal for scenarios where the sender and receiver have intermittent connectivity or want to avoid direct IP discovery.

 Key Features